IBM-Cloud/docs/services/DevOpsInsights/insights_risk.md

 ## Configuring a Jenkins project
 {: #integrate_jenkins}

-After you add {{site.data.keyword.DRA_full}} to a toolchain and define the policies that it monitors, you can integrate it with your Jenkins project.
+After you add {{site.data.keyword.DRA_full}} to an open toolchain and define the policies that it monitors, you can integrate it with your Jenkins project.

 The IBM Cloud DevOps plugin for Jenkins integrates Jenkins projects with toolchains.
 A _toolchain_ is a set of tool integrations that support development, deployment, and operations tasks.
 The collective power of a toolchain is greater than the sum of its individual tool integrations.
 Toolchains are part of the {{site.data.keyword.contdelivery_full}} service.
 To learn more about the {{site.data.keyword.contdelivery_short}} service, see [its documentation](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/cd_about.html).